-The credit card used to make payment for the reservation shall be required at check in to be pre-authorised (using the chip and PIN facility. for £100-£200 per apartment as guarantee against any incidental charges such as telephone calls, smoking, damages or lost keys.
-Photo ID which matches the credit card will also be asked for.
-We reserve the right to process further charges to the credit card provided should the incidental charges exceed the pre-authorisation amount
+You should present the credit card used to make payment for the reservation at check-in, and it will be pre-authorised for between £100 and £200 per apartment.
+This acts as a guarantee against any incidental charges such as telephone calls, smoking, damages or lost keys.
+We also require photo ID which matches the credit card.
+We reserve the right to process further charges to the credit card provided should the incidental charges exceed the pre-authorisation amount.

-- What happens if I wish to use another credit card for the pre-authorisation or pay cash?
+What happens if I want to pay cash, or use a different credit card for the pre-authorisation?

-The original card used to make the reservation will be required to be pre-authorised for £5.00 to check the card and the balance of £95-£195 per apartment can be paid using another credit card using the chip and PIN facility or cash
+The original card used to make the reservation will be pre-authorised for £5.00 to check the card’s validity, and the remaining pre-authorisation balance of £95-£195 per apartment can be paid using cash or a different credit or debit card.

 You will be required to come to Reception in order that your credit card is charged using the chip and PIN facility for the additional accommodation charges.